waku-org/specs/standards/core/sync.md

 to reduce the trust level required to operate.
 Notably by verifing messages RLN proof at reception.

+# Implementation
+The following is not part of the specifications but good to know implementation details.

+### Interval
+Ad-hoc syncing can be useful in some cases but continueous periodic sync minimise the differences in messages stored across the network.
+Syncing early and often is the best strategy.
+The default used in nwaku is 5 minutes interval between sync with a range of 1 hour.

+### Range
+We also offset the sync range by 20 seconds in the past.
+The actual start of the sync range is T-01:00:20 and the end T-00:00:20 This is to handle the inherent jitter of GossipSub.
+In other words, it is the amount of time needed to confirm if a message is missing or not.

+### Storage
+The storage implementation should reflect the Waku context.
+Most messages that will be added will be recent and all removed messages will be older ones.
+When differences are found some messages will have to be inserted randomly.
+It is expected to be a less likely case than time based insertion and removal.
+Last but not least it must be optimized for sequential read as it is the most often used operation.

 # Copyright

 Copyright and related rights waived via